yhw086/PowerOutageAnalysis/README.md

 ---
 ## Cleaning Data and Exploratory Data Analysis
 ### Data Cleaning
-In order to increase the readability and narrow the information we need from the dataset, we follow the following steps to clean our DataFrame:
+In order to increase the readability and narrow down the information we need from the dataset, we follow the following steps to clean our DataFrame:

-1. **Load the data in pandas as a csv file**: The data is given as an Excel file.
-We inspect the data and decide to skip the first 5 rows which are description of the dataset.
-The first column `variables` and the first row are descriptions of the columns and `OBS` indicates the id of the records.
-We drop them since they are not necessary.
-We also change each column name to lowercase starting with a capital letter.
-This step increases the readability of the dataset.
+1. **Load the data in pandas as a csv file**: We begin by loading the dataset from an Excel file into a Pandas DataFrame.
+We inspect the data and decide to skip the first 5 rows which are descriptions of the dataset.
+The first column `variables` and the first row are descriptions of the columns.
+Additionally, the `OBS` column represents record identifiers.
+Since these elements do not contribute to our analysis, we drop them from the DataFrame.
+To improve readability, we transform each column name to lowercase, with words starting with a capital letter.
+This step simplifies column naming conventions.

-2. **Add column `Climate`**: Since we would like to look at how extreme and normal conditions influence the outage durations in the United States, we add a column `Climate` that replaces all 'warm' and 'cold' conditions by 'extreme' since they are occurences of El Niño and La Niña, as defined by the Oceanic Niño Index.
-We keep 'normal' as it is.
+2. **Add column `Climate`**: As our analysis focuses on understanding how extreme and normal climate conditions influence power outage durations in the United States, we introduce a new column, `Climate`.
+In this `Climate` column, we replace occurrences of 'warm' and 'cold' conditions with 'extreme.'
+These conditions are associated with El Niño and La Niña events, as defined by the Oceanic Niño Index.
+We keep 'normal' conditions as they are.
 This step allows as to investigate the climate conditions more relevant to our research question.

-3. **Convert type of year from float to int**: This step is to make the information of the column `year` more accurate, we convert the type of the column `Year` from float to int.
+3. **Convert type of year from float to int**: To ensure the accuracy of the 'Year' column, we convert its data type from float to int.
+This adjustment provides more precise information regarding the year in which each power outage event occurred.

 4. **Keep only columns relevant to the research question**: Because the original dataset contains 55 variables and we decide to keep only the columns relevant to our study.
-We keep the columns `Year`, `Anomaly.level`, `Climate.category`, `Cause.category`, `Outage.duration`, `Customers.affected`, `Climate`.
+We keep the columns `Year`, `Anomaly.level`, `Climate.category`, `Cause.category`, `Cause.category.detail`, Outage.duration`, `Customers.affected`, `Climate`.

-We will remove the outliers after investigating the columns more closely.
+Our next step involves the removal of outliers, where we will closely examine and address any anomalous data points that may affect the accuracy and reliability of our analysis.

 After data cleaning, the combined DataFrame looks like the following (only showing the first 5 rows for illustration, the actual combined DataFrame has 1534 rows):